SoftUni-Internal/interactive-content/EN/09-XML-Processing/02-jaxb.md

 [slide]
 # JAXB

-**JAXB** is an API technology that provides an efficient way of mapping between XML and Java code with a minimal amount of effort and code.
+**JAXB** is an API technology that provides an efficient way of mapping between XML and Java code with a minimal amount of effort and coding.

 It processes the XML schema into a set of **Java classes** or vice-versa.